coockoo/knowledgebase/programming/README.md

   - does not assume being rude; don't be an asshole;
   - even joke-like toxicity can be a small crack towards canyon;

+## Maintenance

+With each new line of code there is added maintenance burden for the years to come.

 ## Books

 - [Data-Oriented Design](./data-oriented-design.md)